afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L0_introduction_notes.md

 Many people have worked to create this course.

 And so visualizing your output can be very important.

 Similarly, when iterating across different sets of hyperparameters, you'll sometimes need to see the output image in order to understand how the hyperparameter values are affecting it.

 Experiment tracking tools can help you compare these output images side by side and track and organize, which inputs lead to which outputs so you can reproduce them later on.

-Computer vision workflows are highly iterative, so it's valuable to track each of your experiment runs.
+> Computer vision workflows are highly iterative, so it's valuable to track each of your experiment runs.

-Many people have worked to create this course.

-I'd like to thank on the Comet's side, Sid Mehta, senior growth engineer at Comet.

-From DeepLearning.AI Eddy Shyu also contributed to this course.

-In the first lesson, you'll get an overview of visual prompting for image segmentation, object detection, and diffusion models that you'll use in this course.

 > I think you could be a real visionary when it comes to prompting.